 Sourcing Sustainable Packaging?
 You've Got Some Competition

-When You Can’t Find Exactly What You Want, Look At The Next Tier
+2. When You Can’t Find The Material You Want, Look At The Next Tier

 So the packaging team just sent you a request to source a new custom designed package that they want made out of paper.
 Since you already have a die cutter and a printing company that you use for other packaging, it's simple enough; however, this time the packaging team needs the paper to keep out moisture and oxygen.

 Your existing supplier has raw material to fulfill on the need, but the printer says they can’t print on it due to the coating on the paper.
 You try several other printers but are met with the same response — "can’t print on it."
 So what do you do?
 Is it time to tell the team it can’t be done?
 Absolutely not.